CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 All users should be informed about the data protection regulations (see CON.3.M10 * Data backup obligation *).

-If only the server disks are backed up on networked computers, it must be ensured that the data to be backed up is regularly transferred by the users or automatically there.
+If only the server disks are backed up in networked computers, it must be ensured that the data to be backed up is regularly transferred by the users or automatically there.
 For major changes to IT systems or in the information network, the data backup process must be adapted accordingly.

 Confidential data should be encrypted as far as possible before the backup, whereby it must be ensured that a decryption must be possible even after a longer period of time (see CON.3.M13 * Use of cryptographic procedures for data backup *).